Writing

 L.A.
 Exile; A Guide to Los Angeles Writing, 1932-1998

-Co-editor of an anthology about Los Angeles from the perspective of writers and poets born elsewhere.
+Calbi is the co-editor of an anthology about Los Angeles from the perspective of writers and poets born elsewhere.

 Eudice Shapiro, A Life in Music

-Author of a commemorative book about celebrated violinist Eudice Shapiro, the first female concertmaster of a Hollywood orchestra.
+He is the author of a commemorative book about celebrated violinist Eudice Shapiro, the first female concertmaster of a Hollywood orchestra.

 Rhizome; A Language You Can Think In